 - Freezing volume – This is an important factor.
 Community nodes have the power to freeze ICX funds in the DEX reserve pool.
 The amount of funds frozen on DEX will greatly affect the power of issuance.

-ICX transaction volume, DEX transaction volume, freezing volume and a transaction fee will be used as important evaluation criteria for IISS.
+ICX transaction volume, DEX transaction volume, freezing volume, and a transaction fee will be used as important evaluation criteria for IISS.

 ICON also has some of the advanced features you can expect to find with other new cryptocurrencies.
 Specifically:

 - Smart contracts – ICON will be using its own smart contract system.
-To avoid network bloat, it will be operating the contracts in a secure offchain container.
+To avoid network bloat it will be operating the contracts in a secure off chain container.
 This is similar to the system that Ethereum’s working on with the Plasma update.

-- Cross-chain functions – Loopchain can bridge multiple external blockchains, as well as all of the different community chains that will be operating within the ICON Republic.
+- Cross-chain functions – Loopchain can bridge multiple external blockchains, as well as all the different community chains that will be operating within the ICON Republic.

-- DEX – ICON comes with its own DEX (decentralized exchange).
+- DEX – ICON comes with its own DEX (decentralised exchange).
 This functions a lot like other cryptocurrency exchanges, using smart contracts to more efficiently handle transactions.
 The main difference is that it’s integrated with ICX itself in various ways.
 For example, by using ICX as the main medium of exchange and having a reserve pool of frozen ICX.

 - Identity verification – ICON aims to have built-in identity verification systems.

 What to consider before buying ICON

 ICON has attracted a devoted following and a lot of funding from a lot of big names.
 ICON is operated by a company called the loop, which was formed in a joint venture between several Korean universities and the DAYLI Financial Group.

 Its partners also include key names like Ripple Asia, various levels of the South Korean government, Samsung and many more.
 ICON has some of the most serious backings of any cryptocurrency in existence.